What will I need to prepare for the first class?

 How long will it take me to become proficient at defending myself?

 To be able to defend yourself properly you need to have a good set of fundamental skills i.e. the ability to move efficiently, the ability to generate strikes that have real power, the ability to control the range and distance between you and an aggressor, good reactions etc. These are skills that are not developed overnight.
-Hisardut makes sure that these skills are the first thing that a student develops.
+We make sure that these skills are the first things that a student develops.
 Our philosophy is not just to present a student with a set of techniques but to instead teach real fighting skills and abilities and develop the person as an individual.
 Different people develop these skills at different rates and along different timescales, so this is always a hard question to answer.
 What we can say though is that our training does not cut corners and you will be trained thoroughly and properly.
 When it comes to street survival and relying on the skills and techniques you have learnt you cannot rush the job of training and developing comprehensively, thoroughly and properly.
-This is why Hisardut is used by members of the Israeli Special forces they know they can trust our approach to equipping and developing them to the highest standard possible.
+This is why Krav Maga & Hisardut are used by members of the Israeli Special forces.
+They know they can trust this approach of equipping and developing these skills to the highest standard possible.

 How fit do I have to be to practice Krav Maga and Hisardut?